LIMUNIMI/NITHphoneWrapper/README.md

 ## Acknowledgements

-This application is part of a framework developed at the Laboratory of Music Informatics (LIM) at the University of Milan, Italy.
+This application is part of NITH, a framework developed at the Laboratory of Music Informatics (LIM) at the University of Milan, Italy.